Kaikoura Coast Fishing - Part 1 Kaikoura Coast Deep Sea Fishing All the best fishing spots at Kaikoura For many…

 Almost every hill-top close to the coast shows evidence of early Maori fortification.
 Old Maori artefacts were unearthed during railway construction in the 1940s.
 You can see some of these in the museum at 14 Ludstone Road, Kaikoura, along with many other interesting items of local Maori and European history.

-Kaikoura’s Resident population of 2,200 is swollen to many times this number by holiday makers and tourists at the height of the Christmas holiday season.
-The peak being from Boxing Day to around 5 January.
+Kaikoura’s Resident population of 2,200 is swollen to many times this number by holidaymakers and tourists at the height of the Christmas holiday season.
+The peak is from Boxing Day to around 5 January.
 If you are going to Kaikoura for the fishing then any time is good.
 The best time for the albacore tuna is between February and May.

 There is excellent accommodation at Kaikoura to suit every budget.
 There are big motels, hotels, and half a dozen good camping grounds spread along the coast from Boat Harbour, Goose Bay all the way up to Kekerengu.

 The Kaikoura Coast is very poorly served by public slipways.
 In a way, this is good because to some extent it protects the fishery from over-exploitation.

 The coast is very exposed from the south and northeasterly winds that can whip the sea to a blanket of white horses.

 The Kaikoura Peninsula does, however, provide shelter from the prevailing north easterlies when you can still venture out from South Bay where the sea can be flat despite the big sea north of the Peninsula.
 Likewise, a nor’west, dreaded of Canterbury fishermen, is blocked by the Seaward Kaikoura Ranges close in so you can still get out.